furkanilhan/flight-booking/README.md

 # flight booking coding challenge

-We expect you to complete a coding challenge in order for us to understand your coding skills.
 The challenge is a Java11 + Spring Boot project which uses H2 as the database.